-The two college graduate competencies (CGC) that are directly addressed in Java How to Program are:
+The two college graduate competencies (CGC) that are directly addressed in Data Structures are:

 - 1. Think creatively, critically, logically, and analytically using both quantitative and qualitative methods for problem solving. - 2.
-Communicate effectively (listen, speak, read, and write) on formal and informal levels; - 8.
-Maintain levels of literacy that allow them to understand the impact of science and technology on individuals, society, and the environment.
+Communicate effectively (listen, speak, read, and write) on formal and informal levels.

-Student Learning Outcomes: Major Area Course/CORE II
+Student Learning Outcomes:

-By the end of this course, students should have attained proficiency at the freshman level:
+By the end of this course, students should attain the following proficiency at the Junior level: